ignite/cli/docs/docs/clients/01-typescript.md

 ---
 sidebar_position: 1
-description: Information about the generated Typescript client code.
+description: Information about the generated TypeScript client code.
 ---

-# Typescript code generation
+# TypeScript code generation

-The `ignite generate ts-client` command generates a Typescript client for your blockchain project.
+The `ignite generate ts-client` command generates a TypeScript client for your blockchain project.

-Typescript client code can be automatically regenerated on reset or source code changes when the blockchain is started with the `--generate-clients` options:
+TypeScript client code can be automatically regenerated on reset or source code changes when the blockchain is started with the `--generate-clients` options:

 ```